paupowpow/p2pkit-quickstart-android/README.md

 cursor.close();
 ```

-For all available data columns please see the documentation for the 'PeersContract'
+For all available data columns please see the documentation for the 'PeersContract'.

 ## Documentation